• Skip to main content

 HubSpot Consultant

 They came to me struggling with email deliverability.
-They have really strong, valuable content and good leads, but their emails were going to spam and their website wasn’t converting leads at all so they were in a rough spot to start.
-They even had customers who wanted to receive their emails and ebooks and were asking for them, but even those were going to spam so they didn’t know what they could do.
-Someone else told them they needed to start over with a new email domain, but luckily we nipped that in the bud.
+They have really strong, valuable content and good leads, but their emails were going to spam, and their website wasn’t converting leads at all, so they were in a rough spot to start.
+They even had customers who wanted to receive their emails and ebooks, but those were going to spam, so they didn’t know what to do.
+Someone else told them they needed to start over with a new email domain, but luckily, we nipped that in the bud.

 Carrie Gallagher

-Were they using other tools in HubSpot aside from email campaigns, or not yet?
+Were they using other HubSpot tools besides email campaigns, or not yet?

 HubSpot Consultant

-They were barely even using the marketing emails (no automation at that point), and even though they had Sales Pro, since it was never set up for them, the salesperson kept using Excel and Gmail because he never even knew what he had in HubSpot.
+They were barely using the marketing emails (no automation at that point), and even though they had Sales Pro, it wasn’t set up for them, so the salesperson kept using Excel and Gmail because he didn’t even know what he had in HubSpot.

 Carrie Gallagher